philswatton/philswatton.github.io/_posts/2026-09-25-three-heuristics-on-llm-agents.md

 However, there are many settings where this hasn't been the main bottleneck to problem solving.
 Consider scientific peer review, or sending letters to your MP.
 These settings are defined by scarce resource for verification, whether by human reviewers or in terms of an MP's time.
 AI has lowered the costs of submitting to these processes, without addressing the core bottleneck.

 Some might argue that AI is a solution to this kind of effect.
 But there are some reasons to reject this thinking.
 First, it might only serve to encourage a kind of [AI arms race](https://www.programmablemutter.com/p/the-downside-of-robot-solutionism) between lowering submission costs and trying to process incoming data.
-Second, because they are unreliable, it isn't clear that LLM verificaiton is really appropriate where quality of response is important.
+Second, because they are unreliable, it isn't clear that LLM verification is really appropriate where quality of response is important.
 But, thirdly, in some cases this ignores important positive externalities from the process.
 This leads to the third heuristic.

 **Heuristic 3: LLM agents are fundamentally inappropriate for problems partially or wholly motivated by positive externalities in the process of solving them rather than solely by solutions.**